ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Collection of baseline scores

 To compare our model to the performance of a human classifier, we would first have to measure the performance of a similar human.
-To calculate this, we built a small interactive application using "Gradio" <-LINK>.
+To calculate this, we built a small interactive application using ["Gradio"](https://www.gradio.app/).
 It loads a random image in our downscaled resolution, though not quite as low as most of our models are trained on, and asks the user to type in the 5 most likely countries.
 This then allows us to calculate a reasonable Top-1, Top-3 and Top-5 accuracy for comparison with our model.

 Follows...